tudorntc/Calculator-Python/README.md

 # Calculator
-Learn how to create a calculator using Python.
+Learn how to create a user-friendly calculator using Python.
-This program is very user-friendly.
 --------
-The program will ask the user what type of calculation he wants (addition, subtraction, multiplication, division).
+The program will ask the user what type of calculation he wants (addition, subtraction, multiplication, division) and then the program will perform the calculation.